 Here’s Alison’s piece, and check out her tumblr because she’s great(and doing way more of the work putting this thing together than I am).
 And get in touch with either of us if you’re interested in taking part.

-Here’s a comic I drew that will be published in Prophet in the next couple of months.
+Here’s a comic I drew that will be published in Prophet at some point in the future.
 It’s written by Sean Witzke, and colored by Sloane Leong(the best company I could ask to collaborate with, follow them already).

 This was so fun to make.
 Prophet is my all out favorite monthly comic, and I’m honored and excited to be printed alongside such inspiring work.